data-slinky/data-slinky.github.io/_posts/2016-07-22-uiuc-network-p1.md

 One of the benefits of being a student at a public university is that university-related data is publically available such as [how much people are making](http://salaryguide.dailyillini.com/#/).
-As one of the largest public institution in the US, I thought it would be interesting to examine the social network of the people at UIUC.
+As one of the largest public institution in the US, I thought it would be interesting to examine the affiliation network of the employees at UIUC.
 In this series of posts, I will walk you  through the process of how I went about creating a visualization of the UIUC network.

 # 1. Obtaining the data